 - If possible, reprint the best letters or quotes on your website.
 Only do this after the letter has been published.

 - If someone you don’t know writes a letter on the candidate’s behalf, have someone from the campaign contact them, thank them, and see if they wouldn’t be interested in volunteering in some greater capacity.

-- Join our email list above for more campaign tips and updates!
+- Join our email list below for more campaign tips and updates.